-The CMU Libraries' Excellence Awards Committee is accepting nominations for awards from the CMU community through May 26, 2017.
+The University Libraries Excellence Awards Committee is accepting nominations for awards from the CMU community through May 24, 2019.

 Back on campus for Carnival weekend?
 We've extended the open hours of the Fine and Rare Book Room to make it easier for alumni and visitors to view the Traub-McCorduck collection, including the two Enigma machines.

 Fine and Rare Book Room Open Hours for Carnival Weekend